17 of the Cutest Photos of Prince Louis So Far

-His Royal Highness Prince Louis Arthur Charles of Cambridge turns two this year.
+His Royal Highness Prince Louis Arthur Charles of Cambridge turns three this year.
 These photos are guaranteed to make you say, "Aww!"

 The royal record-breaker

 On April 23, 2018, Kate Middleton, the Duchess of Cambridge, gave birth to the third Cambridge baby at the Lindo Wing of St. Mary’s Hospital in London.
 On April 27, Prince William and Kate announced they would name their child Louis Arthur Charles.
 The fifth in line to the throne, he broke this royal record the day he was born.

 His first royal walkabout

 Prince William and Kate Middleton take Prince Louis outside the Lindo Wing for the little Prince’s first royal walkabout, which is what the royal family calls meet-and-greets with the public.
 See if you can identify the royal family member by his/her childhood photo.

 A mother’s gaze